department-of-veterans-affairs/vagov-content/pages/education/other-va-education-benefits/veap.md

 - [Test Fees](/education/about-gi-bill-benefits/how-to-use-benefits/test-fees/)
 - [Entrepreneurship training](/education/about-gi-bill-benefits/how-to-use-benefits/entrepreneurship-training/)
 - [Correspondence training](/education/about-gi-bill-benefits/how-to-use-benefits/correspondence-training/)

-- In some cases:
+**In some cases, we'll help you pay for these types of courses:**
 - Remedial courses (classes some students must take to build up their basic skills in math, reading, or English before they can take regular college courses),
 - Deficiency courses (classes some student must take in order to be admitted to a certain college)
 - Refresher courses (brief courses that help people review and improve their knowledge in a certain subject area)

 ### How many months of benefits can I get, and how long do I have to use them?